LiDAR + Camera Data Fusion on KITTI

 imshow(img); hold on;

-velo = velo(1:5:end,:);% Take one point every five points for easier display
+velo = velo(1:5:end,:);% keep only one point out of every five, for easier display

 fclose(fid);